Table of Contents:

 At USA Fibroid Centers, we exclusively treat uterine fibroids through a non-surgical treatment called Uterine Fibroid Embolization (UFE).
 UFE can eliminate painful, uncomfortable, and inconvenient fibroid symptoms while preserving your uterus and future fertility.

-We invite you to schedule a consultation today to determine your heavy period causes.
+We invite you to schedule a consultation today to determine causes from your irregular period.